 Here is how to activate your ticket.

-After you’ve purchased and activated your ticket, you can enter Area C by 36 of 43 access points.
+After you’ve purchased and activated your ticket, you can enter Area C through 36 of 43 access points.
 Six are used exclusively for public transportation and one is used for special access permission, so you can choose one of the other 36 access points.

 The restricted zone is monitored by cameras to make sure that no one enters the zone without a proper ticket.
+If you don't enter the area according to the rules, you can get a fine.
+For detailed information on how to avoid these fines and manage any penalties, read our guide to Avoiding Fines in Milan's Area C.

 Entrance is free in any of the following cases: